jorgebucaran/superfine/README.md

 Superfine is a minimal view layer for building web interfaces.
 Think [Hyperapp](https://github.com/jorgebucaran/hyperapp) without the framework—no state machines, effects, or subscriptions—just the absolute bare minimum.
 Mix it with your own custom-flavor of state management, or use it standalone for maximum flexibility.

 Here's the first example to get you started.
-You can copy-paste the following code in a new HTML file and open it in a browser or [try it here](https://cdpn.io/LdLJXX)—it works without bundlers or compilers!
+You can copy-paste this code in a new HTML file and open it in a browser or [try it here](https://cdpn.io/LdLJXX)—it works without bundlers or compilers!

 ```html
 <!DOCTYPE html>